 Business Credit Cards

 A business credit card is a popular alternative to start-up loans.
 Just like a personal credit card, a business credit card gives you access to revolving credit.
-The lender gives you maximum credit limit, which enables you to purchase everything you need for your business and gives you continual access to capital.
+The lender gives you a maximum credit limit, which enables you to purchase everything you need for your business and gives you continual access to capital.

 Credit Line Building

 This is an untraditional form of funding, where a financing company works with you to apply for multiple business credit cards that can help you get the necessary funding.
 This also acts as a means to build credit.
-Building business credit is very important for start-ups because this leads to better financing options in future.
+Building business credit is very important for start-ups because this leads to better financing options in the future.

 While it may not be possible for you to access capital through traditional start-up loans, if you use these alternatives wisely, your business credit score is likely to improve quickly.
-This in turn opens up better options such as SBA loans which will give you access to higher amounts at lower interest rates.
+This, in turn, opens up better options such as SBA loans which will give you access to higher amounts at lower interest rates.
 So make sure you opt for the right product that will lead you to the right entrepreneurial path.